 Phones Vs Consoles

-Hey everyone we are back with a new post for you.
+Hey everyone, we are back with a new post for you.
 Sorry, we were away for so long.
 In today’s topic, we have something to think about.
 We all have played in some form or another.
 I started playing games at the local arcade, then bought a Gameboy advance, then a computer, and now my regular choice of a gaming device is my smartphone.

 Will Smartphones Take Over Game Consoles?

-Why would they do that you ask?
+Why would they do that, you ask?
 Because it will save them some money and from having to create the screens for your handheld consoles.
-The wheel is already moving and as proof, you can look at the “Razer controller series” from Xbox and the “Backbone One”.
-Xbox has launched its streaming service called the “Xbox Gaming Pass”.
-The services allow you to play great games online for a fee and the game developers can be somewhat protected from piracy.
+The wheel is already moving, and as proof, you can look at the “Razer controller series” from Xbox and the “Backbone One.”
+Xbox has launched its streaming service called the “Xbox Gaming Pass.”
+The services allow you to play great games online for a fee, and the game developers can be somewhat protected from piracy.

 The Future Of Game Developers

 In the early days of the smartphone industry, many developers released their games on smartphones.
-The only game that worked properly on smartphones from the start was “Sonic adventures” which was an old but gold Sega title.
-It was a 2D game with limited controls and it was actually like today’s mobile games like subway surf and temple run so it works.
-Back then these smartphones were not able to run these resource-heavy games.
+The only game that worked properly on smartphones from the start was “Sonic adventures,” which was an old but gold Sega title.
+It was a 2D game with limited controls, and it was actually like today’s mobile games like subway surf and temple run, so it works.
+Back then, these smartphones were not able to run these resource-heavy games.

-Fast forward a bit and the developers realized that the smartphone platform is big and profitable enough that it deserves some titles of its own.
+Fast forward a bit, and the developers realized that the smartphone platform is big and profitable enough that it deserves some titles of its own.
 So then came up with many small titles for smartphones.
 Not toned-down versions of high-quality games that would ruin the experience.
-But completely new titles that were specifically made to run on smartphones.
+But completely new titles that are specifically made to run on smartphones.
 These titles include Rayman jungle run, Burnout crash, and GTA Chinatown.
 These are all 2D games.

-While Xbox has also taken inspiration from Netflix for its streaming services.
-Just like Netflix, Xbox hosts all the games and also creates gaming servers through which people with good internet can stream the games online using the power of the graphics cards, processors, high ram, and SSD memories in their gaming server rigs.
+While Xbox has also taken inspiration from Netflix for its streaming services, just like Netflix, Xbox hosts all the games and also creates gaming servers through which people with good internet can stream the games online using the power of the graphics cards, processors, high ram, and SSD memories in their gaming server rigs.
 This is a high-cost but genius idea.
-This way your smartphones can stream the best and latest games even with their limited specs.
+This way, your smartphones can stream the best and latest games even with their limited specs.

-So looking at all the history above it looks like that the supply chain for the game developers will completely change.
+So looking at all the history above, it looks like that the supply chain for the game developers will completely change.
 They will continue to create high graphics and power-demanding titles.
 But instead of selling directly to consumers, they will be hosting these games on streaming services like Google Stadia and Xbox Gaming Pass.
 In simple terms, the industry is about to change from creating consumer products to a service provider, where big-name companies like Google, Sony, and Xbox will become the controlling middle ground.

 Gaming Phones Vs Handheld Consoles

-We hope you like our blog post on the topic of phones vs consoles.
+We hope you like our blog post on the topic of phones vs. consoles.
 This topic is very well researched and focuses on the current real-time changes in the gaming industry.
-If you like this type of blog please visit our global tech news section for exciting news.
-We also do game and app reviews so if you are interested in those then please do check them out.
+If you like this type of blog, please visit our global tech news section for exciting news.
+We also do game and app reviews, so if you are interested in those, then please do check them out.